ShreyaDhir/100DaysOfCloud/README.md

 ## [Shreya]'s Cloud Journey

-Hey there, I'm Shreya starting off with my journey in cloud and I want to
+Hey there, I'm Shreya starting off with my journey in cloud.

 I'm starting my challenge as I'm new to cloud and I want to get familiar with the domain.